SamScherer1/SwiftDJITutorials/source/ios-tutorials/GSDemo.md

 ~~~

-Now, let's initialize the UI elements' values in a new method called **initUI**.
-Call the initUI method in the viewDidLoad method.
-Lastly, create a new method named "registerApp" and invoke it in the viewDidLoad method to register the app as shown below:
+Now, let's initialize the location data for RootViewController a new method called **initData**.
+Call the initData method in the viewDidLoad method.
+Lastly, make sure you register your app in the viewDidLoad() method too.

 ~~~Swift